 Currently, Ethereum does not provide a superb way to control the congestion, even though it remains the most popular blockchain on the market.
 By not making any changes, Ethereum has a tendency to be slow and quite costly.

+Problems with Ethereum: 1.
+Low throughput – this refers to the fact that Ethereum only has the capacity to handle 30 transactions per second.
+This obviously shows that the speed is way lower than it should be since Ethereum is so popular.
 2. High gas fees – typically, transaction fees on Ethereum range from $50 to $200.
 Whether it’s a one-time account initialization fee or the transfer of an NFT, the Ethereum blockchain always requires you to have enough ETH in your digital wallet.
+3. Lack of user-friendly experience – though this doesn’t mean that Ethereum is not easy to navigate, there still is a number of delayed (or even canceled) transactions. |

 Not so long ago Polygon surfaced into the mainstream, and you now have the option to operate on either Ethereum or Polygon.